-What’s great about VPN implementation on Linux is that most distribution already come with an OpenVPN client that is fully compatible with every OpenVPN server out there.
-After all, we are in a standardized protocol where, as long as the protocol is set (PPTP, L2TP, OpenVPN, …), it shouldn’t matter what client software we are using.
-Just in case your Linux distribution doesn’t come yet with an OpenVPN packages, it’s just a matter of installing it from your distribution’s repository.
+What’s excellent about VPN implementation on Linux is that most distribution already come with an OpenVPN client that is fully compatible with every OpenVPN server out there.
+After all, we are in a standardized protocol where, as long as the protocol is set (PPTP, L2TP, OpenVPN, Softether, StealthVPN, …), it shouldn’t matter what client software we are using.
+Just in case your Linux distribution doesn’t come yet with an OpenVPN package, it’s just a matter of installing it from your distribution’s repository.

 As an example, on an Ubuntu system, all you have to do would be launching something similar to

 If you are using SuSE, you’ll probably use Yast for the installation process, while an RPM-based Linux distribution would use either “rpm -i” or any package installation front-end.

 Windows platform has “trained” us to have some “installation package” that will make the installation easier.
 The chances are that with a VPN on Linux installation, you’ll be given instructions as well as the credentials to set up your Linux VPN connection.
 It leads to one warning that we need to raise.
 As it is common with any Linux distribution, you have to be mindful of the distribution as well as the architecture where the OpenVPN client will be running.

 Running a VPN client from a Linux system isn’t any difficult as doing it from a Windows client or an Apple computer.
 However, few things need to be kept in mind so as not to blame the VPN service provider while it may be that your operating system may apply some restrictions.

 As an example, I’ve come to some experiences where I received some strange error messages informing me that I couldn’t establish my VPN connection.
 It’s because my OpenVPN daemon isn’t running.
 It is a simple issue that can be easily solved by running the daemon through commands similar to